 Typically, a sour taste is indicative of an under-extracted shot.
 Lengthen your extraction by lowering the dose to get more liquid to the coffee, but keep your extraction times up.

-bitter taste is usually indicative of the opposite - an over-extracted shot.
+A bitter taste is usually indicative of the opposite - an over-extracted shot.
 Experiment with increasing your dose but grinding coarser, and shortening your extraction time.

 Additionally, keep in mind that the roast itself may be impacting your flavors.
 Lighter roasts are typically less soluble and therefore brewed with lower temperatures will yield sour and salty flavors, darker roasts are highly soluble and therefore brewed with higher temperatures may taste burned or bitter.